 (1) In this regulation —

-“commencement day” means the day on which the Electricity (Licensing) Amendment Regulations 2007 regulation 55 comes into operation.
+commencement day means the day on which the Electricity (Licensing) Amendment Regulations 2007 regulation 55 comes into operation 1.

 (2) A person who, immediately before the commencement day, was the holder of an “A” grade licence, a “C” grade licence or a restricted licence continues, on and after the commencement day and subject to these regulations, to be authorised to carry out the electrical work that the person was authorised by that licence to carry out before that commencement.